Abstract

 “those who use helmets routinely perceive reduced risk when wearing a helmet, and compensate by cycling faster”

-Increased speed significantly increases the severity of injuries in case of an accident, as reported in 2012 by the Monash University Accident Research Centre:
+Increased speed significantly the severity of injuries in case of an accident, as reported in 2012 by the Monash University Accident Research Centre:

 “Chances of a head injury increased threefold at speeds above 20km/h and fivefold at speeds above 30km/h”